raph714/ideas/driving_change.md

 ## 🪐  2.
 What is the goal state?

-- What needs to be added or removed?
-- By when?
+- Who, what, where, when?
+Describe state, not the transition.

 ## 🛸  3.
 What changes are needed to get there?